lijunsong/pollen-rock/README.md

 When the built-in editor is not sufficient for you, you can always switch back to your favorite editor.
 Pollen-Rock can watch changes made to pollen files, and refresh the rendered HTML in your browser.

-On the index page, pollen file has an icon on the right to open rendered page.
+On the index page, pollen source file has an icon on the right to open rendered page.
 Server will watch changes on source files and auto refresh the auto rendered page.

 ## Known Issues